Getting started

 Server requirements

-Silverstripe requires PHP 8.1 or newer.
+Silverstripe requires PHP 8.3 or PHP 8.4.
 It runs on many webservers and databases, but is most commonly served using Apache and MySQL/MariaDB.

 If you are setting up your own environment, you'll need to consider a few configuration settings such as URL rewriting and protecting access to certain files.
 Refer to our server requirements for details.